Melmel14/Testimonials-Grid-Section/README.md

 # Advice generator app solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is a solution to the [Testimonials grid section](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 ## Table of contents